Centrolina

 That’s just how D.C. works—ambitious, restless, and always serving something new worth chasing.
 We last updated this list in February, and after The Adventurist team descended on the city last week, we found a new favorite that wasn’t even on our list back then.

-So whether you’re a local searching “best restaurants near me in DC” or just in town for a few nights, start here, with this list of the best Washington, D.C., restaurants for 2025.
+So whether you’re a local searching “best restaurants near me in DC” or just in town for a few nights, start here, with this list of the best Washington, D.C., restaurants.
 But don’t get too comfortable—this city doesn’t sit still.

 $$$$$ | MAP | WEBSITE | INSTAGRAM